Tomentos/JTT_Tutorials/README.md

 ## Viewing the history of a project

 There are multiple ways view the history in a git project.
-You can check out the past commits, or you can check out the tags.
+You can check out the past commits, or you can check out the Tags.

-Not that the checkout function is built into VSCode as well, but only shows you branches and tags.
+Not that the checkout function is built into VSCode as well, but only shows you branches and Tags.
 However, when using the commandline, you can also check out every single commit individually.

 ### Checkout tags
-You can access that by clicking on the small branch icon in the very bottom left of VSCode.
+You can access Tags by clicking on the small branch icon in the very bottom left of VSCode.
 Then a pop-up will appear with a selection of branches and tags.
 This tutorial does not teach branches, so you can ignore those if you do not understand Git well enough yet.

 ![img6](./img/img6.png "Documentation Image #6")